organic1338/ppc_forward_service/README.md

     "duration": 35
   }'
 ```
-Forward info is stored per customer; different customers can store different data for the same phone number, distinguished by `customer_api_key`.
+If the phone number does not include an international prefix, the customer's `default_country_code` is automatically prepended (e.g., `0722...` becomes `+40 722...` for Romania) before normalization.
+Forward info is stored per customer; different customers can store different data for the same phone number, distinguished by `customer_name` in the admin upsert request.

 ## Customer endpoint (header: `X-API-Key: <customer_api_key>`, base path `/api/v1`)